 Hey folks.
 Apologies to those who were eagerly awaiting Part II of the Fremen Mirage series.
 While I have a draft of the next installment done, I don't feel like it is quite where I want it be, so I'm going to hold on to it for another week.
 Normally, I'd just push a bit … Continue reading Gap Week Roundup, Jan.
 24, 2020

-This week's post is the first in a four part series looking at what I'm going to term the Fremen Mirage (a play on Le Mirage Spartiate, which we've already discussed in some detail), a term I'm creating to encompass a set of related pop-history theories which are flourish, evergreen despite not, perhaps, holding up … Continue reading Collections: The Fremen Mirage, Part I: War at the Dawn of Civilization
+This week's post is the first in a four part series (II, IIIa, IIIb) looking at what I'm going to term the Fremen Mirage (a play on Le Mirage Spartiate, which we've already discussed in some detail), a term I'm creating to encompass a set of related pop-history theories which are flourish, evergreen despite not, … Continue reading Collections: The Fremen Mirage, Part I: War at the Dawn of Civilization

 This is actually a neat kit review to pick up with after the last one, since this is essentially a more successful effort to construct a fantasy panoply for a plate-armored common infantryman.
 Today we're looking at the Gondor Heavy Infantry from Peter Jackson's adaptation of Return of the King.
 Compared to the Lannister armor … Continue reading Collections: Gondor Heavy Infantry Kit Review